 — Debbi, host mom in CA

-“After initially starting with nanny care, we turned to Cultural Care Au Pair so that we could have an au pair live with us as part of our family.
-Laura joined our family over 2 years ago to care for our then 1-year-old twins.
+“Our au pair Laura joined our family over 2 years ago to care for our then 1-year-old twins.
 Laura has helped them to see joy in the world from music and dancing to coloring and art to playing in the park.
-With Laura’s guidance, they have great vocabulary, having learned English and Spanish.”
+With her guidance, they have great vocabulary, having learned English and Spanish.”

 — David, host dad in FL